cysouw/diathesis/text/c06_adverbials.md

 ### [ N ] Nominative + adverbial {#sec:adverbials-nominative}

-Some verbs have obligatory manner adverbial arguments [@Next a,b], called "Artergänzung" by Engelen [-@engelen1986: 140].
+Some verbs have obligatory manner adverbial arguments [@next a,b], called "Artergänzung" by Engelen [-@engelen1986: 140].
 In some special situations the adverbial can be left out, but only with a subsequent strong evaluative implication.
-For example, with *aussehen* 'to look/appear' without an adverbial [@Next c] there is a strong negative implication that somebody looks bad.
-In contrast, with a verb like *sitzen* 'to fit', the omission of the manner adverb implicates a positive fit [@NNext a,b].
-Note that negation also can function syntactically as a manner adverbial in this context [@NNext c].
+For example, with *aussehen* 'to look/appear' without an adverbial [@next c] there is a strong negative implication that somebody looks bad.
+In contrast, with a verb like *sitzen* 'to fit', the omission of the manner adverb implicates a positive fit [@nnext a,b].
+Note that negation also can function syntactically as a manner adverbial in this context [@nnext c].

 :::ex
 a.
 Er sieht gut aus.